-We are heavily dependent on the commercial success of HETLIOZ®, which received marketing authorization in the U.S. in 2014 and in Europe in 2015.
+We are heavily dependent on the commercial success of HETLIOZ®.

 Our future success is currently substantially dependent upon the commercial success of HETLIOZ® for the treatment of Non-24-Hour Sleep-Wake Disorder (Non-24).
 In January 2014, the FDA approved our New Drug Application (NDA) for HETLIOZ® for the treatment of Non-24 and in April 2014, we commenced the U.S. commercial launch of HETLIOZ®.
 In July 2015, the European Commission (EC) granted centralized marketing authorization with unified labeling for HETLIOZ® for the treatment of Non-24 in blind adults.
 This authorization is valid in the 28 countries that are members of the European Union, as well as European Economic Area members Iceland, Liechtenstein and Norway.